MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

  Pointer to a property sub-item.

  [in] *bDelete*
- `TRUE` to delete the property object that is specified by the *pProp* parameter; otherwise, `FALSE`.
-The default value is `TRUE`.
+ TRUE to delete the property object that is specified by the *pProp* parameter; otherwise, FALSE.
+The default value is TRUE.

 ### Return Value

 ### Remarks
- Specify `FALSE` for the *bDelete* parameter if you intend to move the specified sub-item; that is, remove the sub-item and then add it elsewhere.
+ Specify FALSE for the *bDelete* parameter if you intend to move the specified sub-item; that is, remove the sub-item and then add it elsewhere.

 ##  <a name="resetoriginalvalue"></a>  CMFCPropertyGridProperty::ResetOriginalValue
  Restores the original value of an edited property.